openstream/Magento5CentRounding/README.md

 System > Configuration > General > Currency Setup > 5 Rappen Rundung

-in order to enable the extension and set the rounding to either "All prices and totals" or "Totals only".
+in order to enable the extension and set the rounding to either "All prices and totals" (including invoices) or "Totals only".

 Credits: